A closer look at the biggest achievements of Scott Dixon. Awards, milestones, and records that define success.

 In 2015, Scott Dixon won his fourth IndyCar championship, tying Juan Pablo Montoya on points but winning due to a tie-breaker based on the number of victories.

-On September 24, 2018, the Mayor of Indianapolis, Joe Hogsett, declared it "Scott Dixon Day" in Indianapolis.
+On September 24, 2018, Joe Hogsett, the Mayor of Indianapolis, recognized Scott Dixon's motor racing achievements by declaring it "Scott Dixon Day" in Indianapolis.

 In 2018, Scott Dixon was nominated as New Zealand's Sportsman of the Year.

-In 2019, Scott Dixon was awarded the Jim Clark Trophy and appointed Companion of the New Zealand Order of Merit.
+In 2019, Scott Dixon was awarded the Jim Clark Trophy and appointed Companion of the New Zealand Order of Merit for services to motorsport in the Queen's Birthday Honours.

-In 2020, Scott Dixon secured his sixth IndyCar Series drivers' championship.
-Furthermore, in 2020, he achieved a victory in the 24 Hours of Daytona with Wayne Taylor Racing.
+In 2020, Scott Dixon claimed his sixth title as drivers' champion of the IndyCar Series.
+He also secured a 24 Hours of Daytona victory with Wayne Taylor Racing.

 In 2021, Scott Dixon was nominated as New Zealand's Sportsman of the Year.